What We Read

 Ensuring we teach a balance of fiction and non-fiction texts is crucial as reading non-fiction books requires a different skill set to fiction.
 It also helps to expand learners to a wider range of vocabulary and widens general knowledge and knowledge linked to subjects we study in school.

 The teaching of poetry is crucial to the process of reading, it is also something that children love too.
 It allows learners again to build their exposure to vocabulary and allows our young people to play with words and different ways of putting words together for different effects.
+We have a whole school Poetry Spine which ensures the children receive a rich diet of poetry throughout their learning journey.
+You can access this in the blue box at the top left hand side of this page.

 Reading as a Historian, Scientist, Geographer and around a subject we are studying